-- 1 election judge members shall be selected by lot from among - 2 the pool of available judges from the most recent election - 3 conducted in that jurisdiction. - 4 (10 ILCS 5/21B-65 new) - 5 Sec.
+5 Sec.
 21B-65.
 Request for proposal.
-Each election authority - 6 shall issue a request for proposal (RFP) for a parallel - 7 election tabulation and audit as prepared by the independent - 8 election audit committee not less than 90 days before election - 9 day.
-The proposals shall be examined and reviewed by the EAC, - 10 and the election authority (or other governmental body with - appropriation and contracting authority for the jurisdiction) - shall award the contract for the audit not less than 45 days - 13 before each election. - 14 (10 ILCS 5/21B-70 new) - 15 Sec.
+Each election authority 6 shall issue a request for proposal (RFP) for a parallel election tabulation and audit as prepared by the independent 7 8 election audit committee not less than 90 days before election day.
+The proposals shall be examined and reviewed by the EAC, 9 and the election authority (or other governmental body with 10 11 appropriation and contracting authority for the jurisdiction) 12 shall award the contract for the audit not less than 45 days before each election.
+13

+15 Sec.
 21B-70.
 Funding.
-The public accounting firm - 16 conducting the PETA shall be paid from public funds - appropriated by each election jurisdiction and designated for - 18 that purposes. - 19 (10 ILCS 5/21B-75 new) - Sec.
-21B-75.
-Contractor qualifications.
-To qualify to - 21 submit a proposal, a potential PETA contractor shall include in - its response to the RFP: - 23 (1) Evidence that it is a public accounting firm
+The public accounting firm 16 conducting the PETA shall be paid from public funds 17 appropriated by each election jurisdiction and designated for 18 that purposes.

-- licensed by the State of Illinois to perform financial audits. - 2 (2) Provide evidence that upon awarding of a contract - 3 to conduct the parallel election tabulation, the firm can post - 4 a performance bond equal to \$1 for every registered voter in - 5 that jurisdiction. - 6 (3) An agreement to submit a response to the RFP that - 7 shall limit the aggregate amount to be paid the contractor to - 8 not more than (i) \$75 per precinct audited, (ii) \$0.075 per - 9 ballot or paper record counted and tallied at central counting - 10 locations, or (iii) both (i) and (ii). - 11 (4) A statement of performance secured by the - 12 performance bond in item (2) that above the parallel election - 13 tabulation and audit shall be completed and public reports - 14 submitted within the time limitations set forth in Section - 15 21B-85. - 16 (10 ILCS 5/21B-80 new) - 17 Sec.
+1 licensed by the State of Illinois to perform financial audits.
+2 (2) Provide evidence that upon awarding of a contract 3 to conduct the parallel election tabulation, the firm can post 4 a performance bond equal to \$1 for every registered voter in 5 that jurisdiction.
+6 (3) An agreement to submit a response to the RFP that 7 shall limit the aggregate amount to be paid the contractor to 8 not more than (i) \$75 per precinct audited, (ii) \$0.075 per 9 ballot or paper record counted and tallied at central counting 10 locations, or (iii) both (i) and (ii).
+11 (4) A statement of performance secured by the 12 performance bond in item (2) that above the parallel election 13 tabulation and audit shall be completed and public reports 14 submitted within the time limitations set forth in Section 15 21B-85.
+16 (10 ILCS 5/21B-80 new) 17 Sec.
 21B-80.
 Award.
-The public accounting firm awarded the - 18 contract shall be granted access to any and all records of the - 19 election, including but not limited to paper ballots, portable - 20 computer memory devices from DREs, scanning devices, central - 21 count devices, paper records, ballot generating software, - 22 counting and tabulation software, computer logs and error - 23 reports of all voting machines and central tabulation devices, - 24 servers, communications protocols, databases of all types - 25 including registration databases, pollwatcher and election
+The public accounting firm awarded the 18 contract shall be granted access to any and all records of the 19 election, including but not limited to paper ballots, portable 20 computer memory devices from DREs, scanning devices, central 21 count devices, paper records, ballot generating software, 22 counting and tabulation software, computer logs and error 23 reports of all voting machines and central tabulation devices, servers, communications protocols, databases of all types

+25 including registration databases, pollwatcher and election